Vietnam War protests at the University of Michigan

-During the 1960s, many students and professors from the University of Michigan gathered together in opposition of the Vietnam War.
+Vietnam War protests at the University of Michigan occurred during the 1960s, when many students and professors from the University of Michigan gathered together in opposition of the Vietnam War.
 Together, they held a series of student protests and faculty demonstrations that challenged the U.S. government as well as the university administration.
 While these protests were part of a national trend, those at the University of Michigan stand out for early influence on other universities as well as their persistent nature.

 Background

+Several preceding events set the stage for these protests.
+Soon-to-be president John F. Kennedy's midnight speech at the Michigan Union in 1960 (laying out a proposal for what would later become the Peace Corps) helped spark student activism, as students became more invested in and enthusiastic about solving the many domestic issues facing the country.